smiklos/s3-downloader/Readme.md

 # Cloud File Downloader

-A set of services to circumvent s3 egress costs and instead download files via kinesis.
+A set of services to circumvent s3 egress costs and instead download files via kinesis using cutting edge technologies like serverless programming and docker

 ## Motivation